Violent protests in Paris suburbs reflect tensions under lockdown

 The Paris suburbs have been the site of protests against police brutality before.

-In 2005, for instance, violent riots followed the deaths of two teenagers who were being chased by police and ended up being electrocuted at a power substation in Clichy-sous-Bois, an eastern suburb of Paris.
+In 2005, violent riots followed the deaths of two teenagers who were being chased by police and ended up being electrocuted at a power substation in Clichy-sous-Bois, an eastern suburb of Paris.

-France also saw Black Lives Matter demonstrations in 2016, after a 24-year-old black construction worker, Adama Traoré, died in police custody in Beaumont-sur-Oise, a town about an hour north of Paris.
+France also had Black Lives Matter demonstrations in 2016, after a 24-year-old black construction worker, Adama Traoré, died in police custody in Beaumont-sur-Oise, a town about an hour north of Paris.

-But now, there’s the added danger that such demonstrations may advance the spread of the coronavirus.
+But now, there is the added danger that such demonstrations may advance the spread of the coronavirus.

-The 30-year-old man injured in last weekend’s motorcycle incident, whose name has not been disclosed, has filed complaint against the police, while local authorities have opened an investigation.
+The 30-year-old man injured in last weekend’s motorcycle incident, whose name has not been disclosed, has filed a complaint against the police, while local authorities have opened an investigation.
 But the man called for an end to the protests in a video statement from the hospital.

 “I ask you to go back to home, to stay calm,” he said.
 “Justice will be served.”